Open Source · Self-Hosted · OGC API

 Compose multi-layer maps in minutes

-Combine vector and raster datasets with point-and-click layer controls — reorder layers, set color ramps and filters, draw and edit features, switch basemaps, and tilt into 3D terrain.
-Then share a live map with a signed link, or embed it in any page with a secure, expiring token — no SQL, no leaving the browser.
+Combine vector and raster datasets with point-and-click layer controls: reorder layers, set color ramps and filters, draw and edit features, switch basemaps, and tilt into 3D terrain.
+Then share a live map with a public share link or embed code, without writing SQL or leaving the browser.

 One command.
 Your data, your infrastructure.

-No cloud account required.
-The full platform is open source under Apache 2.0 — the entire catalog, map builder, and APIs, free to self-host.
-Run on a laptop, a single VM, or your own servers with Docker Compose — a community-maintained Helm chart is available for Kubernetes.
+You do not need a cloud account.
+The GeoLens catalog, map builder, APIs, CLI, and SDKs are open source under Apache 2.0 and free to self-host.
+Run GeoLens on a laptop, a VM, or your own servers with Docker Compose.
+A community-maintained Helm chart covers Kubernetes.

 How it works